Daoud-Hussain/AWS-CICD-Node-App/README.md

 ## Architecture Description 📝

-The architecture of the CI/CD pipeline is as follows:
+Here's a quick look at the CI/CD pipeline architecture:

+**1. Commit to GitHub:** When users push a new commit to the GitHub repository, it triggers the pipeline.

+**2. Pipeline Stages:**

-Users start by pushing a new commit to the GitHub repository.
-This triggers the pipeline, which consists of three stages: **Source, Build, and Deploy**.
-The Source stage pulls the source code from the GitHub repository.
-The Build stage uses AWS CodeBuild to Test the Node.js web application.
-The Deploy stage uses AWS CodeDeploy to deploy the Node.js web application to an Elaastic Beanstalk environment.
+- **Source:** Pulls the source code from the GitHub repository.
+- **Build:** Uses AWS CodeBuild to test the Node.js web application.
+- **Deploy:** Uses AWS CodeDeploy to deploy the Node.js web application to an Elastic Beanstalk environment.

-**Note:** The build stage in this project is used to test the Node.js web application.
+**Note:** In this project, the build stage is used to test the Node.js web application.
 In a real-world scenario, you would also include the build process in this stage.

 ## Architecture Diagram 📌
 ![diagram](https://github.com/user-attachments/assets/c5919c0d-8e00-4c74-a22a-79058b45c67d)